JacobIkke/STM32_Clones/README.md

 (Work in progress!)
 # STM32 clones
-Collection of datasheets, SDK, example code and other info about STM32 clones.
+Collection of datasheets, example codes, overclocking, benchmark scores and other info about STM32 clones.

 ## Some benchmarks of clones and other MCU's